 - FX and robo-advisor accounts have high minimum deposit amounts

-How To Choose a Stock Broker in Europe
+How To Choose a Trading Platform in Europe

-In 2020, equity trading is a multi-trillion dollar industry that is evolving more rapidly than ever before.
-Perhaps the biggest change in the evolution of stock trading are the number of new online brokers to choose from.
+Trading is a multi-trillion dollar industry that is evolving more rapidly than ever before.
+Perhaps the biggest change in the evolution of trading are the number of new brokers to choose from.
 As the internet space grows, so does the number of service providers.